 Each year the Walkington Award is awarded to a student whom the Award Committee considers to have achieved academic excellence over the previous 12 months while demonstrating achievement in other areas such as community involvement.
-The award is open to Year 12 students studying a full ATAR program at a local City of Karratha high school.
+The award is open to Year 12 students studying four or more ATAR subjects at a local City of Karratha high school.